dillonhafer/budgetal-go/README.md

 ## Configuration

-1. `PORT` the listening address can be configured by setting the `PORT` env var
+1. `PORT` the port can be configured by setting the `PORT` env var
+2. `ADDR` the listening address can be configured by setting the `ADDR` env var
-2. `DATABASE_URL` the database connection can be configured by setting the `DATABASE_URL` env var
+3. `DATABASE_URL` the database connection can be configured by setting the `DATABASE_URL` env var
-3. `CORS` space separated list of domains, defaults to `http://localhost:3001`
+4. `CORS` space separated list of domains, defaults to `http://localhost:3001`

 **Production will also need the following:**